Mossback

 Show More Show Less

-Cascade PBS’ resident historian Knute Berger dug up some of these stories in a recent episode of the Mossback’s Northwest video series, but there’s more left to uncover.
+Cascade PBS’s resident historian Knute Berger dug into these overlapping histories in a recent episode of the Mossback’s Northwest video series, but there is far more left to explore.

 For more on all things Mossback, visit CascadePBS.org.
 To reach Knute Berger directly, drop him a line at knute.berger@cascadepbs.org.
 And if you’d like an exclusive weekly newsletter from Knute, where he offers greater insight into his latest historical discoveries, become a Cascade PBS member today.